-and conducted in a manner that is consistent with community values and longterm vision.
+and conducted in a manner that is consistent with community values and long-term vision.
 Intergenerational equity and long-term land protection are also objectives voiced by some stakeholders.
-Cost and schedule objectives are sometimes functional objectives used as a means to accomplish some of these larger completion schedules.
+Cost and schedule objectives are sometimes functional objectives used as a means to accomplish some of these larger concerns, as, for example, when communities specify annual funding requests or completion schedules.

 Another set of objectives includes those that may be established in order to meet regulatory commitments or avoid the imposition of sanctions or negative consequences.
 One example of such an objective is the prevention of any offsite contamination that may eventually result from improper handling or disposal of contaminants.
 Such offsite contamination may result in private or public nuisance lawsuits by owners of neighboring properties, whose use and enjoyment of their land may be adversely affected by the contaminants.
 It may also result in the imposition of enforcement sanctions by regulatory authorities.